UNMC_Acronym_Vert_sm_4c

 Services and Requirements

-The UNMC BSL-3 Core Facility staff provides guidance and facility-specific training to principal investigators and their associated researchers that are interested in utilizing this facility.
+The UNMC Biosafety Level 3 Core Facility staff provides guidance and facility-specific training to Principal Investigators and their associated researchers that are interested in utilizing this facility.
 Annual testing is implemented to ensure competency in biosafety and biosecurity issues, as per institutional requirements.
-For additional details, please see the associated website for this facility.
+For additional details, please see the associated website for this facility or contact the Laboratory Director of the UNMC Biosafety Level 3 Core Facility.

 Acknowledgment